tdq132/tdq132.github.io/_posts/2022-11-01-aws-network-blackhole.md

-# Closing notes
+# Closing Notes

-What first looked like a nice simple issue (hello missing security group rules!) turned out to be much more complex than thought (from a debugging perspective at least!).
+What first looked like a nice simple issue (hello missing security group rules) turned out to be much more complex than thought (from a debugging perspective at least!).

 It's been super interesting digging a little deeper into the networking side of things, but I think I'll leave networking to the pros 😄